lyokha/nginx-combined-upstreams-module/README.md

 normal and backup cycles after worker fired up will be chosen randomly.
 Next upstreams will be chosen in round-robin manner.

-Such a failover between *failure* statuses may be reached during a single request by feeding a special variable that starts with *&#36;upstrand_* to the *proxy_pass* directive like so:
+Such a failover between *failure* statuses can be reached during a single request by feeding a special variable that starts with *&#36;upstrand_* to the *proxy_pass* directive like so: